Butternut Squash on Slimming World – a guide with Recipes

 Sausage casserole

-Alternatively, there is this Moroccan chicken casserole which is perfect with butternut squash.
+Alternatively, this Moroccan chicken casserole is perfect with butternut squash.

 Moroccan chicken casserole